yzemaze/bga-original-carcassonne-tiles/README.md

 When the Princess and Dragons extension was added to the website, Board Game Arena included support to play the game with either the original/old-style tiles or the newer tiles with the blue roofs.
 However, they were unable to include the old-style tiles for the Princess and Dragons extension.

-**This script brings those missing tiles to the game together with some small improved graphics**
+**This script brings those missing tiles to the game together with some small improved graphics.**

+It works for replays, too!

 ### How do I use the script?